-Explore what will be discussed at T.H.I.S.
+Explore what was discussed at T.H.I.S.

 e-Government is not just nice to have.
 It’s not just a bonus.
 Or an ad-on.
 It’s at the core of national development.